MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines-review.md

 As you make design choices for your virtual machine deployment, review the [design principles](/azure/well-architected/security/security-principles) for security.

 > [!div class="checklist"]
+> - Understand your threat-scenarios (who and what are you trying to protect against) and determine if a [Trusted Execution Environment (TEE)](/azure/confidential-computing/trusted-execution-environment) provided as part of [confidential computing](/azure/confidential-computing/overview-azure-products) is required.
 > - Review the [Linux security baseline](/security/benchmark/azure/baselines/virtual-machines-linux-security-baseline).
 > - Review the [Windows security baseline](/security/benchmark/azure/baselines/virtual-machines-windows-security-baseline).
 > - Manage authentication and access control by ensuring strong passwords, multi-factor authentication, and role-based access control are in place for your VMs.
 > - Protect against malicious actor scenarios: Implement security best practices such as firewalls, anti-virus software, and intrusion detection systems to protect against malware attacks, and DoS attacks
 > - Plan and implement managed updates: Test updates in a non-production environment before deploying them to production, and consider using Azure Update Management to automate the update process.
-> - Classify and configure encryption based on data sensitivity and include using Encryption at Host and SSL/TLS encryption.
+> - Classify and configure encryption based on data sensitivity and use Encryption at Host and SSL/TLS encryption and confidential computing where appropriate.

 ### Recommendations